 The block was nicknamed “The Giant” for its immense size and had originally been brought in for another artist to create an artwork for the church.
 For reasons unknown, that artist barely started—and never finished—the sculpture and the marble languished in the church's yard.
 It remained unused for nearly 40 years when church officials decided it was a waste to leave it outside.
 While many artists, including Leonardo da Vinci, were brought in to evaluate the marble block, it was the young Michelangelo who was entrusted with “The Giant.”
 He was just 26 years old at the time.

-Of course, this didn't mean that he couldn't find other ways to include a piece of himself in his artwork.
-Several of his paintings include self portraits, including The Last Judgement where his face was used to represent Saint Bartholomew on a piece of flayed skin.
+Even though he didn't like signing his artwork, Michelangelo found other ways to include a piece of himself in his creations.
+Several of his paintings include self-portraits, including The Last Judgement where his face was used to represent Saint Bartholomew on a piece of flayed skin.